Research Grant Program

-- The proposal.
-Include the name of the applicant, proposal name, and a page number on every page.
+- Each page in the proposal should include the name of the applicant, proposal title, and a page number.
 Limit: 20 pages.

 - A complete description of the activities and tasks that will be accomplished during the project and by whom.
 This should include a timeline with milestone and deliverable dates.